|Subscribe | What is RSS|

 Pipestone National Monument News Release

 For Release: Immediate Release 4/2/18

 Contact: Cody Goraczkowski Phone: 507-825-5464 Ext.
 213 Email: e-mail us

 Pipestone National Monument offers a ¾ mile walking path, orientation film, museum, picnic area, seasonal pipestone carving demonstrators, and a gift shop.
 As a visitor you will be able to explore American Indian culture and the natural resources of the tallgrass prairie.
 Established by Congress in 1937 to protect the historic pipestone quarries, the site is considered sacred by many American Indians.
 Spanning centuries of use, American Indians continue to quarry pipestone at the Monument.
-To learn more about visiting the Pipestone National Monument and the NPS passes, visit the park’s web site at www.nps.gov/pipe.
+To learn more about visiting Pipestone National Monument, visit the park’s web site at www.nps.gov/pipe.

 About the National Park Service.
 More than 20,000 National Park Service employees care for America’s 417 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
 Learn more at www.nps.gov